mstksg/inCode/copy/entries/machines-1.md

 behaviors and completely changes the way we approach any sort of simulation/state-like project.

-However, it's fairly difficult to approach the subject (and not dumb things down to the point of magic) without a solid foundation on the basic building blocks of AFRP: **machines**.
-And so before I get started on my simulations in FRP series, here is hopefully a practical foundation on the practical usage and construction of the machine design pattern that we can build on to get started on our Physics simulation!
+AFRP has its own elegant way of approaching problems, but to be able to properly use it for simulations, we're going to have to start by learning about the fundamental abstraction behind its **implementation**: machines.

-This post will assume a somewhat basic knowledge of Haskell.
+(This post will assume a somewhat basic knowledge of Haskell.
 I'll try explaining concepts here and there if I feel that they might not be very commonly known.
-But if you have any questions, feel free to leave a comment or stop by freenode's #haskell on irc!
+But if you have any questions, feel free to leave a comment or stop by freenode's #haskell on irc!)

-In this post we are going to introduce Streams and (more importantly) Autos.
-In the next, we will be looking at Autos as a member of the powerful Category and Arrow typeclasses.
-Finally, we will bring in the final machine, the Wire, to transition into the popular AFRP library [netwire][].

 [netwire]: http://hackage.haskell.org/package/netwire